numlims/fhirbuild/readme.md

-reposition_date               the reposition date (einlagerungsdatum) rest_amount                   the rest amount rest_unit                     the unit of the rest amount subject_limspsn               the limspsn of the patient type                          the sample's type (material, CIT etc) xpos                          the x position on the rack ypos                          the y position on the rack
+reposition_date               the reposition date (einlagerungsdatum) rest_amount                   the rest amount rest_unit                     the unit of the rest amount subject_id                    the limspsn of the patient type                          the sample's type (material, CIT etc) xpos                          the x position on the rack ypos                          the y position on the rack